web-platform-tests/rfcs/rfcs/websockets_http2.md

 ## Risks

 WebSocket tests who source **websockets/constants.js** have a wss variant.
 We will need to add a new variant named **http2** in order to use the http2 port when opening the WebSockets.
-WTP server does not support insecure HTTP/2 so we don't need to expose an insecure HTTP/2 WebSocket variant.
+WPT server does not support insecure HTTP/2 so we don't need to expose an insecure HTTP/2 WebSocket variant.

 This change needs to update hyper libraries to a more recent version.